johncalab/dockerized_mlflow_server/README.md

 The default provided will just store artifacts inside the mlflow container (in this case restarting the container will delete the artifacts).

 ### Launch
-Once you've populated the `.mlfenv` file with backend and artifacts, run the following commands to start the app.
+Once you've populated the `.mlfenv` file with backend and artifacts, you're ready to go!
-Note: if you are not using remote backend or artifacts the first two commands are not needed.

 ```
-set -a
-source .mlfenv
 docker-compose up --build -d
 ```